National Patterns of Remote Patient Monitoring Service Availability at US Hospitals

 Background

 Digital remote patient monitoring (RPM) enables longitudinal care outside traditional healthcare settings, especially in the vulnerable period after hospitalizations, with broad coverage of the service by payers.
-We sought to evaluate patterns of RPM service availability at US hospitals and the association of these services with 30-day readmissions for two key cardiovascular conditions, heart failure (HF) and acute myocardial infarction (AMI).
+We sought to evaluate patterns of RPM service availability at US hospitals and the characteristics of hospitals and the communities they serve that are associated with the availability of these services.

 Methods